ferrisoxide/tachypomp/README.md

 "proof of concept" to demonstrate publishing an ebook in a variety of formats using nanoc.
 The project currently generates content in both ePub, hPub and HTML (for online viewing) formats.

 NB: The original text was sourced from the Gutenberg Project.
-The source file has been resaved in UTF-8 format to remove invalid multibyte char (UTF-8), as the source file from the Gutenberg Project came with Latin-1 encoding.
+The source file has been re-saved in UTF-8 format to remove invalid multibyte char (UTF-8), as the source file from the Gutenberg Project came with Latin-1 encoding.

 This project is still very much a work in progress.
 The long-term goal is to develop a general-purpose framework for building content in a variety of formats.